Backster01/skills-build-applications-w-copilot-agent-mode/.github/steps/5-setup-frontend-react-framework.md

 If you don't get feedback, here are some things to check:

-- Make sure your commit changes were made for the following files to the branch `build-octofit-app` and pushed/synchronized to GitHub:
+- Make sure your commit changes were made for the following files to the branch `build-tutoring-sa-app` and pushed/synchronized to GitHub:
-  - `octofit-tracker/frontend/src/components/Activities.js` and it contains `-8000.app.github.dev/api/activities/`
+  - `tutoring-sa/frontend/src/components/Dashboard interfaces.js` and it contains `-8000.app.github.dev/api/Dashboard interfaces/`
-  - `octofit-tracker/frontend/src/components/Leaderboard.js` and it contains `-8000.app.github.dev/api/leaderboard/`
+  - `tutoring-sa/frontend/src/components/CAPS curriculum structure.js` and it contains `-8000.app.github.dev/api/CAPS curriculum structure/`
-  - `octofit-tracker/frontend/src/components/Teams.js` and it contains `-8000.app.github.dev/api/teams/`
+  - `tutoring-sa/frontend/src/components/assesments.js` and it contains `-8000.app.github.dev/api/assesments/`
-  - `octofit-tracker/frontend/src/components/Users.js` and it contains `-8000.app.github.dev/api/users/`
+  - `tutoring-sa/frontend/src/components/Users.js` and it contains `-8000.app.github.dev/api/users/`
-  - `octofit-tracker/frontend/src/components/Workouts.js` and it contains `-8000.app.github.dev/api/workouts/`
+  - `tutoring-sa/frontend/src/components/assessment reports.js` and it contains `-8000.app.github.dev/api/assessment reports/`
 - If Mona found a mistake, simply make a correction and push your changes again.
 Mona will check your work as many times as needed.

 </details>